Modern Slavery Act Statement 2019/20

 As a responsible employer Reed & Mackay always pay at least the minimum wage rate applicable under local laws.

 Our Supply Chain

-We will not work with a supplier before carrying out research into their business procedures and we ensure they are appropriately licensed to carry out the service they are providing.
-Spend commitments are subject to legal contracts and we do not pay cash for services.
+We only work with reputable suppliers and endeavour to ensure our supply chain is free from slave labour.
+We will not work with a supplier before researching their business and we ensure they are appropriately licensed to carry out the service they are providing.
+Spend commitments are subject to internal Purchase Order approval and agreed legal contracts, and we do not pay cash for services.